refinedev/refine/documentation/docs/api-reference/antd/hooks/form/useForm.md

 Mutation mode determines which mode the mutation runs with.
 Mutations can run under three different modes: `pessimistic`, `optimistic` and `undoable`.
 Default mode is `pessimistic`.
 Each mode corresponds to a different type of user experience.

--   `pessimistic`: The mutation runs immediately.
-Redirection and UI updates are executed after the mutation returns successfuly.
--   `optimistic`:The mutation is applied locally, redirection and UI updates are executed immediately as if the mutation is succesful.
-If mutation returns with error, UI updates to show data prior to the mutation.
--   `undoable`: The mutation is applied locally, redirection and UI updates are executed immediately as if the mutation is succesful.
-Waits for a customizable amount of timeout period before mutation is applied.
-During the timeout, mutation can be cancelled from the notification with an undo button and UI will revert back accordingly. > It's only available for `edit` action.

-> For more information about mutation modes, please check [Mutation Mode documentation](/docs/advanced-tutorials/mutation-mode/#supported-data-hooks) page.
+> For more information about mutation modes, please check [Mutation Mode documentation](/docs/advanced-tutorials/mutation-mode) page.

 ```tsx title="src/posts/edit.tsx"
 const form = useForm({